fastlane/docs/docs/actions/ensure_git_status_clean.md

 ----|-------------|--------
-  `show_uncommitted_changes` | The flag whether to show uncommitted changes if the repo is dirty | `false` `show_diff` | The flag whether to show the git diff if the repo is dirty | `false`
+  `show_uncommitted_changes` | The flag whether to show uncommitted changes if the repo is dirty | `false` `show_diff` | The flag whether to show the git diff if the repo is dirty | `false` `ignored` | The flag whether to ignore file the git status if the repo is dirty |

 <em id="parameters-legend-dynamic">* = default value is dependent on the user's system</em>